virtualscienceforum/virtualscienceforum/texts/epn_paper.md

 Emerging organizations like [researchseminars.org](https://researchseminars.org) aggregate the information and distribute announcements in order to help navigate the rapidly growing volume of online events.

 <!-- #### You should definitely get involved in the online events, and we are here to help. -->

+> We conclude with a call to action: give virtual conferences a shot!

 Online conferencing is emerging right now because there are no alternatives until the pandemic is over, lockdowns are lifted, and travel is restored.
 While our hand is currently forced, we hope that the research community will grow accustomed to this long overdue change and will see the value of virtual conferences in their own right.